-Obviously, the effects of sexual misconduct can devastate the victim and the victim's family.
-But the damage does not stop there.
+While the effects of sexual misconduct can devastate the victim and the victim's family, the damage does not stop there.
 Just one incident of sexual misconduct can destroy the trust, credibility and reputation of an organization for years.
-Adding further pain to an incident of sexual misconduct are the legal costs of a lawsuit, which can ruin an organization financially.
-Please continue reading below to find more information related to sexual misconduct and to learn more about effective sexual misconduct prevention procedures.
+Adding further pain to an incident of sexual abuse or molestation are the legal costs of a lawsuit, which can ruin an organization financially.
+To help you create a safe environment, our Risk Management team has compiled information using nearly 50 years of safety inspections and claims service from thousands of organizations across the country.